James Michael Curley: Retirement

 In retirement, Curley was financially supported by a state-granted pension ushered through the legislature by Tip O'Neill.
 Curley continued to support other candidates and remained active within the Democratic Party after his defeats.
 His death in Boston in 1958 was followed by one of the largest funerals in the city's history.
+He is buried at Roslindale's Mount Calvary Cemetery.

 Personal life

 James had two brothers: John J. (1872–1944) and Michael (born 1879), who died at 2½.

 Curley married Mary Emelda (née Herlihy) (1884–1930).
-After her death, he re-married to Gertrude Casey Dennis, widowed mother of two boys, George and Richard.
+After her death, he remarried to Gertrude Casey Dennis, widowed mother of two boys, George and Richard.

 Curley's personal life was unusually tragic.
 He outlived his first wife and seven of his nine children.

 Mary Emelda died in 1930 after a long battle with cancer.
 Twin sons John and Joseph died in infancy.
 Daughter Dorothea died of pneumonia as a teenager.
 His namesake James Jr., a Harvard Law student groomed as Curley's political successor, died in 1931 at age 23 following an operation to remove a gallstone.
 His son Paul, who was an alcoholic, died during Curley's 1945 mayoral run.
 His remaining daughter Mary died of a stroke in February 1950, and when her brother Leo was called to the scene, he became so distraught that he too suffered a cerebral hemorrhage and died the same day at age 35.

 Two remaining sons, George (1919–1970) and Francis X. (1923–1992), a Jesuit priest, outlived Curley.